 Many landlords are exploring alternative forms of ownership structures to deal with these issues; such as partnerships, mixed partnership, LLP’s and Limited Companies.
 The key question is, which, if any, of the structures is optimal for you?
-That’s why the Property118 tax consultations are proving so popular, especially as they come with a guarantee of total satisfaction or a full refund of the £400 fixed consultation fee.Show Book A Tax Planning Consultation Form
+That’s why the Property118 tax consultations are proving so popular, especially as they come with a guarantee of total satisfaction or a full refund of the £400 fixed consultation fee.Show Book a Tax Planning Consultation

 The summary of the MPC decision states:

 “Since the May Inflation Report, the near-term outlook has evolved broadly in line with the MPC’s expectations.
 Recent data appear to confirm that the dip in output in the first quarter was temporary, with momentum recovering in the second quarter.
 The labour market has continued to tighten and unit labour cost growth has firmed.